Who we are

 Susan Murray, CEO

-From an academic background of Development Economics and previous Non Profit training organisation work experience, Susan has been the Executive Director of African Journals OnLine (AJOL) since 2010, and its Manager for 3 years before that!
-She has grown AJOL from an online list of some African peer-reviewed journals to the huge online library of African research output, and varied services AJOL provides today to millions and millions of people on the continent and around the world… Susan considers herself extremely fortunate to work with a wonderful group of dedicated, expert, and light-hearted colleagues who have brought important African research outputs to global prominence.
-When she's not working on AJOL’s never-ending “to do” list, Susan has a tendency to rescue (and adopt) stray puppies and to feed feral cats.
+From an academic background of Development Economics and previous Non Profit training organisation work experience, Susan Murray has been the Executive Director of African Journals OnLine (AJOL) since 2010, and its Manager for 3 years before that.
+She has grown AJOL from a short online list of some African peer-reviewed journals to a large full text online platform (using Free and Open Source software) of rigorously assessed and supported African research journals.
+AJOL now provides various services to millions of people within the continent and around the world.
+Murray is and has been an Advisory Committee Member and Board Director of several regional and global scholarly initiatives, is an experienced workshop facilitator, and a frequent conference speaker.
+She considers herself extremely fortunate to work with a wonderful group of dedicated, expert, and light-hearted colleagues who consistently strive to bring important African research outputs and African scholarly voices to global prominence.
+When she's not working on AJOL’s never-ending “to do” list, she has a tendency to rescue (and adopt) stray puppies and to feed feral cats.

 Ivy Mutambanengwe, COO